finbourne/lusid-sdk-java-preview/sdk/docs/LegalEntitiesApi.md

 # **deleteLegalEntityAccessMetadata**
 > DeletedEntityResponse deleteLegalEntityAccessMetadata(idTypeScope, idTypeCode, code, metadataKey, effectiveAt)

-[EXPERIMENTAL] Delete a Legal Entity Access Metadata entry
+[EXPERIMENTAL] DeleteLegalEntityAccessMetadata: Delete a Legal Entity Access Metadata entry

 Deletes the Legal Entity Access Metadata entry that exactly matches the provided identifier parts.
 It is important to always check to verify success (or failure).